 1st Sonia from Mummy Constant with 27 comments

 2nd Karen from Two Tiny Hands with 23 comments

 3rd Jenni from Odd Socks and Lollipops with 22 comments

 A big welcome to Josefine from My Danglish Family who joined in for the first time last week.

 3 guilty bloggers linking up and not commenting on any posts.
 If that was you please go back.

 Win a pair of wellies from Rockfish Monthly

-I am delighted to introduce Rockfish as the sponsor for Country Kids.
-Rockfish are a local Cornish company specializing in stylish Wellingtons for all the family.
+I am delighted to have Rockfish as the sponsor for Country Kids.
+Rockfish are a local Cornish company specializing in stylish quality wellingtons for all the family.
 We have been offering their country wellies in our borrow room here on the farm for over a year and they are always popular for their style, comfort and durability.

 For more more information on the Rockfish Wellies on offer with us and terms and conditions to win see here.

 Congratulations to Heidi of Him, Me, Three who is my November Rockfish winner.
 Heidi has been my top commenter for 2 of the 4 weeks last month and shared this lovely forest walk post.